-Aji Verde is a Peruvian hot sauce that I LOVE SO MUCH!
-If you’ve ever gone to a place that serve pollo a la brasa, it will look familiar to you.
+Aji Verde (Peruvian Green Sauce) is a hot sauce that I LOVE SO MUCH!
+If you’ve ever gone to a place that serves pollo a la brasa, it will look familiar to you.
 It’s usually kept in squeeze bottles on every table.
-You dip your yucca fries it, you douse the chicken with it…and then you start sweating because it’s so spicy.
+You dip your yucca fries it, you douse the chicken with it…and then you start sweating because it’s SO spicy.
 And yet, you can’t stop eating it.

 It’s addicting!
 This sauce is SO good.
 It does require two ingredients that used to be harder to find.
 But now, thanks to ol’ Amazon, it’s much easier.

 You’ll need the paste is amazing.
 It adds a brightness and hint of flavor that is needed.
 BUT you can skip it.